 Let's take a look at some sample data from a spreadsheet that we're looking to import into our BidTable.
 In this example we are buying some sports equipment; we have a list of 10 items (4 are hockey related, 6 are soccer related).

 In the sample data below we've got some additional columns that we will need to add, and some column headings we will edit:

 To begin, let's edit a couple of items, by clicking on the Actions button at the top right and selecting Edit BidTable:

 You'll see the edit modal come up where we can update the BidTable name and update the Item Column to be called Description.
 The Item Column Header Name refers to the column that will list all items that you wish to procure.
 If you do not fill out the Item Column Header Name, the column name will default to "Item".

 You'll also see the option to Allow No Bids - this allows Vendors the option to select No Bid on individual line items.

 You can also toggle to determine if you'll accept Additional Responses.
 This provides a second sheet in the BidTable workbook that will let Vendors input additional items that they believe align with your Project.

 The last field/option on the bottom left of the screenshot above allows you to select your choice of the BidTable Currency from a drop-down menu.

 Next, we'll add the additional columns.
 To add custom Purchaser columns, click on the Add Column dropdown and select Purchaser Column:

-Note that at this time, you’ll be deciding whether or not your columns will be visible to or hidden from Vendors.
+At this time you will also be deciding whether or not your columns will be visible to or hidden from Vendors.